Cinnamon Coffee Cake

 Next you want to alternate adding your sour cream and dry ingredients together.
 Start by adding the flour mixture.
 I add about 1/3 of the flour mixture.
 You can just eyeball it.
 No need to measure.

-flour added to sour cream cinnamon coffee cake mixture
+flour and sour cream added alternately to coffee cake batter

 And then you want to add about 1/2 of your sour cream.
 Again, make sure it’s room temperature and just eyeball about half.